 What if the GAFAs had broken the internet?
 What if we were witnessing the end of an incredible era on the web for SMEs?
-We sensed that there was something to be afraid of when we listened to the first ten minutes of the talk at IMF by Rand Fishkin, global SEO star and founder of Moz.
+We sensed that there was something going on when we listened to the first ten minutes talk at the IMF by Rand Fishkin, global SEO star and founder of Moz.

 We had the opportunity to interview Rand following his talk in order to discuss the future of SEO and opportunities for SMES.
 Between lucid facts and figures, pragmatic foresight and creative optimism, here is a condensed summary of Rand’s talk and our interview.

 Rand Fishkin founded Moz, the software developer of MOZ SEO, which has become one of the best tech nuggets in the world.
-But for all that, Rand hasn’t forgotten where he comes from, with an entrepreneur mother and a grandfather who helped him decipher Google’s algorithm patents.
+For all that, Rand hasn’t forgotten where he comes from, with an entrepreneur mother and a grandfather who helped him decipher Google’s algorithm patents.

 This love for SMEs and passion for algorithms have made him the SEO guru that he is today, able to methodically diagnose web-marketing developments.
 He has also condensed all of his previous advice for business founders in his book “Lost and founder”.